anasfik/nostr/docs/docs/usage/keys-management/signing-and-verifying-data.md

 ## Sign Messages

-You can sign any message you want, using the `sign` method of the `Nostr.instance.keysService`, like this:
+You can sign any message you want, using the `sign` method of the `Nostr.instance.services.keys`, like this:

 ```dart